 JuiceLand – there are a ton of these juice bars across Austin, and they are all great.
 Juices are made fresh and there are several options to choose from, including a full smoothie menu.
 Their Morning Sunshine and Cold Shower were enjoyed on my last visits and both were perfect.

 Sway – all I can say is, wow.
-We went to this thai restaurant on accident after our third try to get into Elizabeth Street Cafe.
+We went to this Thai restaurant on accident after our third try to get into Elizabeth Street Cafe.
 I have a feeling we’ll never get in there.
 However, what a nice surprise to see Sway was open and fit us in immediately.
 And an even better surprise with their expansive tea menu, great service and plethora of vegan options.
 We ordered the tofu vegetable spring rolls, the tofu green curry, the tofu squash curry and mandarin sage sorbet for dessert.
 I wanted to start all over again once our meal was finished.
 The food is incredible, the atmosphere is perfectly hip Austin, and the flavors blew us away, especially the tofu squash curry.
 We’ll certainly be back!
+And NOTE: I’ve been here a ton since my first post, this restaurant never disappoints and I’ll say it is my favorite place to eat at in Austin.

 Elizabeth Street Cafe – finally!
 Every trip to Austin over the last few years has led to an unsuccessful attempt to get into this place.
 We decided to try an off hour this time around, and I’m so pleased we did.
 Elizabeth Street was certainly worth all of the effort.
 It’s a quaint and colorful small restaurant with a great patio and good service.
 I ordered the tofu spring rolls, ginger rooibos tea and the vegan tofu/mushroom bun.
 Everything was fresh and delicious and although the portions were big, I certainly cleaned my plates.
-I highly recommend this restaurant, and if you can’t get in you can always try Sway next door!
+I highly recommend this restaurant, and if you can’t get in you can always try Sway next door; you won’t be disappointed either way!

 La Condesa – this modern Mexican restaurant is located in the heart of the warehouse district and is steps away from Austin City Limits’ Moody Theater, making it a perfect option for your pre-show dinner, which is exactly what we did.
 For warning, we’ve tried coming here in the past and the wait is truly long, so make reservations in advance or plan to spend an hour plus at their bar.
 There are several options on the menu for vegans, including many sides, and their waiters are well-equipped in describing all of the ingredients.
 To start, we shared the guacamole sampler with four guac options and a few salsas.
 My favorites were the pomegranate and the apple versions, wow!
 The habanero salsa and verde salsas were delicious as well.
 I next ordered the mushroom masa, which was perfectly cooked and filled with a great assortment of mushrooms.
 The winning dish was the cauliflower steak with raisin purée.
 Oh my, that was a taste explosion.
 Definitely order that dish!
 Our waitress was excited to tell us they have a vegan ice cream brownie sundae on their menu which is pretty cool for a restaurant like that to offer, but we did not give it a try.
 Although a little pricey, La Condesa’s ingredients were perfectly matched and we were very pleased with our meal.
 I hope you consider this place for a great date night!